mxiid/Deep-Learning-BWF-Muid/README.md

+# Bytewise's Deep Learning Fellowship Track
-# My Learnings As A Bytewise Fellow
+## My Learnings As A Bytewise Fellow
 >## *This repository contains all the tasks assigned to me by my fellowship lead.*
 ### Resources used in tasks:
 |Task|Resource|Link|